tylerjwoods/nfl_game_predictor/README.md

 ![Aggregated Stats](images/aggregated_stats.png)

-Once the stats were aggregated for each team, the away team and home team and to merged into one row for a single row.
-This was done by merging the dataframe on game_id.
+Once the stats were aggregated for each team, the away team and home team had to be merged into one row for a single row.
+This was done splitting the dataframe based on if the team was playing at home or away, then merging the two dataframes on game_id.

 ![Merged Dataframe](images/merged_dataframe.png)